 The "Heirs' Property Tax Relief Act" aims to amend the South Carolina Code of Laws by modifying Section 12-37-3150, which pertains to the assessment of property transfers.
-The bill specifically seeks to exclude transfers made among family members that are intended to clear the title of heirs' property.
-This change is designed to facilitate the process for related descendants who have a legal claim to such property, ensuring that these transfers do not trigger an assessable transfer of interest for tax purposes.
+The bill specifically seeks to exclude transfers made among family members that are intended to clear the title of heirs' property from being classified as assessable transfers of interest.
+This change is designed to facilitate the transfer of property among related descendants who have a legal claim to the heirs' property, ensuring that both the grantor and grantee had an interest in the property prior to the transfer.

 Statutes affected: